-There is an abundance of raw material since There is ample availability of the product with prices maintaining their steady levels.
-Adequate supplies of raw materials for the oil is as robust as ever, and prices have contributed to ease availability and customers book requirements for the next expected to remain so till the end of the harvesting season in December.
+There is ample availability of the product with prices maintaining their steady levels.
+Adequate supplies of raw materials have contributed to ease availability and facilitate price stability.
+The situation is expected to remain so till the end of the harvesting season in December.
 It is a good time to place orders; it is recommended buyers cover future requirement now.